elusivecodes/FrostDateTime/README.md

 **FrostDateTime** is a free, open-source date manipulation library for *JavaScript*.

-It is a lightweight (~17kb gzipped) and modern library, and features full support for PHP DateTime formats, as well as timezones.
+It is a lightweight (~17kb gzipped) and modern library, and features full support for PHP DateTime formats, as well as time zones.

 ## Table Of Contents